non-npc/Stellaris-Mods-Collection/README.md

 # Stellaris Mods Collection

-A collection of Stellaris mods I developed and maintain
+A collection of Stellaris mods I developed and maintain.

+Submit a pull request to update incorrect translations or bug fixes